 You can make ice cubes using strawberries.
 I’ll tell you how right now in my article, 10 Medicinal Ice Cube Recipes to Help You Lose Weight.

 These contain antibacterial compounds that are thought to help with gum disease.
-Also, the natural dye in blackberries are called anthocyanins, and they give fruits that dark purple, blue or blackish color.
+Also, the natural dye in blackberries is called anthocyanins, giving fruits that dark purple, blue or blackish color.

 Anthocyanins are useful for plants to protect from stress, and it’s essentially the same in humans.
 These little berries contain a lot of quercetin and ellagic acid which taken together act as very strong free-radical scavengers and protect your cells from DNA damage.
 This could be helpful if you have a history of cancer.